PACS Standard 3 forms part of GIACC’s Project Anti-Corruption System (PACS), which comprises 15 PACS Standards (see links at foot of this webpage).

 This provision is to protect against attempts to insert an organisation into the Project contractual structure as a vehicle to extract funds corruptly from the Project.
 This could be done, for example, by a corrupt public official requiring a Supplier which has been properly selected under a procurement process to take on an illicit organisation as a joint venture partner or Sub-supplier in relation to the Project.
 This joint venture partner may be inactive but may be entitled to receive a percentage of the contract payments.
 The Sub-supplier may not undertake any work or services, but may be paid as if it had.
 These illicit organisations may be owned covertly by public officials or Project Owner managers, who may then ensure that the contract works or payments are improperly inflated so as to maximise their corrupt share.

-Paragraph 6 therefore requires that no organisation or individual should participate in the Project or receive Project funds unless it has a genuine legitimate role in relation to the Project, and is appropriately qualified to undertake such role.
+Paragraph 6 therefore requires that no organisation or individual should participate in the Project or receive Project funds unless it has a genuine legitimate role in relation to the Project, is appropriately qualified to undertake such role, and (where appointed by the Project Owner) has been appointed in accordance with the procurement procedures.

 Paragraph 7 of PACS Standard 3 requires all Project Contracts which are over an estimated contract value of the equivalent of US$ [*] to be procured using an open competitive process.
 Recognising that an open competitive process can be costly and time consuming, paragraph 7 permits all Project Contracts under an estimated contract value of the equivalent of US$ [*] to be procured either using an open competitive process, or a process under which at least three appropriately qualified competitors compete for the contract.

-The threshold for the value over which all procurement must be under an open competitive process should be set by regulations or by the Project Owner, and should be set at a sufficiently low level so as to maximise the use of open competitive tendering, but so as to allow a simpler competitive process (with at least three competitors) where the cost and time of an open competitive process is not justified.
+The use of the symbol [*] means that the figure should be selected by the Project Owner as follows.
+The threshold for the value over which all procurement must use an open competitive process should be set by regulations or by the Project Owner, and should be set at a sufficiently low level so as to maximise the use of open competitive tendering, but so as to allow a simpler competitive process (with at least three competitors) where the cost and time of an open competitive process is not justified.

 PACS is designed to address corruption on infrastructure projects.
 Consequently, it does not permit single source procurement (i.e. where a Supplier is awarded a Project Contract without competition).
 Nor does it permit any bypassing of the procedures on grounds of an alleged emergency.
 Both single source procurement and alleged emergency exceptions can be abused for corrupt purposes, and a properly planned infrastructure Project should require neither single source nor emergency procurement.